 Person F. You’re going to have paid firefighters in towns that are lucky to get one fire call a month?

-[ SFA note: Here is where we had a ROFL reaction.
-Wouldn’t you say “where they are un-lucky to get a fire call a year” – do people realise Fire-fighters do more than putting out fires?
+[ SFA note: Wouldn’t you say “where they are un-lucky to get a fire call a month” – do people realise Fire-fighters do more than putting out fires?
 Did the original Comment say “train & pay thousands of fire-fighters and stick them in the regional towns??”
 Think outside the box !! ]

 Person G. Sadly this is the case for many agencies that provide support in emergency events.
 School based education & training is the way to go.

 Person H. We need to remember that so much of our society now is directed away from the community and towards individual success, our current government sends out this message all the time.
 So many jobs now do not allow time or support for volunteers because they are operating on thin margins and minimum workforce numbers.

 The leaner meaner society comes at a cost and this is just part of that cost.

 Person I. They should offer incentives like nationally accredited training that can then be used to help volunteers with their career or job search.
 As a firefighter I’m trained to respond to structure fires, MVAs, HAZMAT, Urban search and rescue but I don’t have any usable qualifications meaning the fire wardens where I work are more qualified than I am.

 Person F. All your training should already be nationally accredited, that’s what all those letters and numbers on your certificates indicate.

 [ SFS note – there is no need Person F to be sarcastic, get your facts right on both occasions, and why the heck have such an aggressive attitude??
 This is supposed to be a civil dialogue with a vested and shared objective / purpose.
 By the way HAZMAT refers to a chemical spill, not to the name of a Degree. ]